Snapshot of the Region

 “Silicon Valley” is a concept – an ecosystem in and around the Santa Clara Valley, a region in southern portion of California’s San Francisco Bay Area.
 It’s boundaries are nebulous.
 For the purposes of examining data and trends, however, the geographical boundaries of Silicon Valley must be defined.

 In the Silicon Valley Index publication and on SiliconValleyIndicators.org, Silicon Valley has been defined as: Santa Clara County (all), San Mateo County (all), and the cities of Fremont, Newark, and Union City (in Alameda County), and Scotts Valley (in Santa Cruz County).
 Because San Francisco is a vibrant contributor to the tech economy, data for the City/County of San Francisco are included in various charts throughout the Index.
 Some charts may include subsets of the region due to limited data availability, as noted.

-*Silicon Valley Percentage of California GDP includes San Mateo and Santa Clara counties only.
+*Silicon Valley shares of California GDP & Millionaire Households includes San Mateo and Santa Clara counties only.

 Institute Video Series (2017) on Silicon Valley Trends

 The Institute piloted an Indicators video series in mid-2017, engaging the local community with weekly texts to their mobile devices.
 The videos included a variety of facts about Silicon Valley’s economic and community health trends, and featured local experts from Joint Venture’s network of regional leaders.